 The first four of the 2nd Reading Speech elements comprise the Local Court stage of proceedings.
-They are the subject of an updated Practice Note for committal hearings issued by the Chief Magistrate, Judge Graeme Henson, ("the Practice Note"), which commenced on 30 April 2018.
+They are the subject of an updated Practice Note for committal hearings issued by the Chief Magistrate, Judge Graeme Henson, ("the Practice Note"), which is to commence on 30 April 2018.
 It is titled: Local Court Practice Note Comm 2: Procedures to be adopted for committal proceedings in the Local Court pursuant to the Early Appropriate Guilty Plea Scheme.
-In a covering letter to affected agencies, Judge Henson noted that the operation of the Practice Note will be reviewed after 12 months.8
+In a covering letter to affected agencies, Judge Henson noted that the operation of the practice note will be reviewed after 12 months.